vlang/v/vlib/bitfield/README.md

-# Quickstart
+## Description:

-`bitfield` is a module for
-manipulating arrays of bits, i.e. series of zeroes and ones spread across an array of storage units (unsigned 32-bit integers).
+`bitfield` is a module for manipulating arrays of bits, i.e. series of zeroes and ones spread across an array of storage units (unsigned 32-bit integers).

 ## BitField structure